-9.4 Main Packages
+9.5 Main Packages

-- xcube.core Hosts core API functions.
-Code in here should be maintained w.r.t. backward compatibility.
-Therefore think twice before adding new or change existing core API. - xcube.cli Hosts CLI commands.
+- xcube.cli Here live CLI commands that are required by someone.
 CLI command implementations should be lightweight.
-Move implementation code either into core or util.CLI commands must be maintained w.r.t. backward compatibility.
-Therefore think twice before adding new or change existing CLI commands. - xcube.webapi Hosts Web API functions.
+Move implementation code either into api or util.CLI commands must be maintained w.r.t. backward compatibility.
+Therefore think twice before adding new or change existing CLI commands. - xcube.api Here live API functions that are required by someone or that exists because a CLI command is implemented here.
+API code must be maintained w.r.t. backward compatibility.
+Therefore think twice before adding new or change existing API. - xcube.webapi Here live Web API functions that are required by someone.
 Web API command implementations should be lightweight.
-Move implementation code either into core or util.Web API interface must be maintained w.r.t. backward compatibility.
-Therefore think twice before adding new or change existing web API. - xcube.util-Mainly implementation helpers.
-Comprises classes and functions that are used by cli, core, webapi in order to maximize modularisation and testability but to minimize code duplication.
-The code in here must not be dependent on any of cli, core, webapi.
-The code in here may change often and in any way as desired by code implementing the cli, core, webapi packages.
+Move implementation code either into api or util.Web API interface must be maintained w.r.t. backward compatibility.
+Therefore think twice before adding new or change existing API. - xcube.util Mainly implementation helpers.
+Comprises classes and functions that are used by cli, api, webapi in order to maximize modularisation and testability but to minimize code duplication.
+The code in here must not be dependent on any of cli, api, webapi.
+The code in here may change often and in any way as desired by code implementing the cli, api, webapi packages.